lucidsoftware/rules_play_routes/README.md

 )
 ```

-Note: play_routes_respositories only needs to know the Play version; there's no special config for the Scala version (just make sure you bind the right compiler label)
+Note: play_routes_respositories by default only needs to know the Play version.
+By default, there's no special config
+for the Scala version (just make sure you bind the right compiler label).

+You can optionally include the Scala version, this might be needed for certain versions of Play.

 ## Usage
 The `play_routes` rule compiles Play routes files to a source jar that can be used with the `rules_scala` rules.
 For example,